 NBPP is a chronic problem that affects a family and their child’s entire life.
 These problems range from the child’s physical limitations, to school-yard bullying, and includes significant emotional and financial distress on the family unit.

 The number of children impacted by this debilitating condition rivals cerebral palsy—one to four of every 1,000 children born in the United States.
 However, unlike cerebral palsy, NBPP is largely unknown.
-This anonymity results in a dearth of research as well as treatment options for children who are afflicted.
+This anonymity results in fewer treatment options for children who are afflicted.

-While surgery and physical therapy can correct some of the issues, there is still a critical need for funding to support new research that will improve the management of chronic lifetime conditions.
-Most funding today for medical research addresses the cause and cure for disease, but stops short of supporting research to find what will be required to improve the quality of life and management of the condition for a lifetime.
+While surgery and physical therapy can correct some of the issues, there is still a critical need for funding to support new studies that will improve the management of chronic lifetime conditions.
+Most funding today for medical studies addresses the cause and cure for disease, but stops short of supporting projects to find what will be required to improve the quality of life and management of the condition for a lifetime.

-A number of issues will be covered in the MedSAU initial research projects including:
+A number of issues will be covered in the MedSAU initial projects including:

-- Bullying: Research will study the incidence, prevalence and severity of bullying compared to age-matched norms and other children with disabilities via a cross-sectional survey study.
+- Childhood apprehensions: This project will study the incidence, prevalence and severity of bullying compared to age-matched norms and other children with disabilities via a cross-sectional survey study.
 Interventions will be discovered and proposed to ameliorate and educate the school system and reduce bullying of children with NBPP and other physical disabilities.

 - Motor apraxia: Children with NBPP may be able to move the affected arm in response to examiner’s stimulus, but some children who do have adequate movement do not move/use the affected area spontaneously.
-Research will determine the incidence of this phenomenon in NBPP patients in the non-surgical versus surgical population.
-Research will seek to discover why once the surgery to repair the nerve damage is successfully completed children still do not use the affected limb.
+A study will determine the incidence of this phenomenon in NBPP patients in the non-surgical versus surgical population, seeking to discover why once the surgery to repair the nerve damage is successfully completed children still do not use the affected limb.

 - Self-reported health-related quality of life studies: Currently there are no published, validated patient reported outcome measures of health-related quality of life for use in NBPP.
 Similarly, no consensus NBPP scale exists to evaluate the results from conservative or operative management.
 A sensitive measure is needed to evaluate treatment effectiveness and the timing of treatment in this population.
 The MedSAU collaborative project will examine the utility of several newly-developed, patient-reported outcome measures in children with NBPP.